GUEST POST BY LINDSEY WILCOX, CLEAR LAW INSTITUTE

 So, what exactly promotes trust in the workplace?
 Well, trust is built over time and is slightly different for each individual.
 But, the core habits of a trustworthy colleague should be established and communicated from the top-down and throughout the organization.
 It should be explicitly defined and made clear to everyone in the organization to ensure that although some small variations may exist, the organization is aligned as to how to define trust.

 Ask the leaders of your company what they want trust to look like.
 How do you want it to be defined?
 Is it as simple as people being honest with each other?
 Or, is it more than that?
-What specific behaviours and actions do you want people to exhibit when they are truly confident that their co-workers or their superiors will have their back?
+What specific behaviors and actions do you want people to exhibit when they are truly confident that their co-workers or their superiors will have their back?

 Trust is an important ingredient in any successful workplace.
 However, in the hybrid workplace, it is especially important because it helps ensure that remote and on-site workers can successfully and effectively collaborate.